 PSYC 1100.
-Learning Framework.
+Learning Frameworks.
 (1-0-1) A study of the: research and theory in the psychology of learning, cognition, and motivation; factors that impact learning, and application of learning strategies.
 Theoretical models of strategic learning, cognition, and motivation serve as the conceptual basis for the introduction of college-level student academic strategies.
 Students use assessment instruments (e.g., learning inventories) to help them identify their own strengths and weaknesses as strategic learners.
 Students are ultimately expected to integrate and apply the learning skills discussed across their own academic programs and become effective and efficient learners.
 Students developing these skills should be able to continually draw from the theoretical models they have learned.
 Cross-listed as EDUC 1100.
 Only one of the cross-listed courses can be taken for credit.
 (RW)

 PSYC 1300.
-Learning Framework.
+Learning Frameworks.
 (3-0-3).
 A study of the (1) research and theory in the psychology of learning, cognition, and motivation, (2) factors that impact learning, and (3) application of learning strategies.
 Theoretical models of strategic learning, cognition, and motivation serve as the conceptual basis for the introduction of college-level student academic strategies.
 Students use assessment instruments (e.g., learning inventories) to help them identify their own strengths and weaknesses as strategic learners.
 Students are ultimately expected to integrate and apply the learning skills discussed across their own academic programs and become effective and efficient learners.
 Students developing these skills should be able to continually draw from the theoretical models they have learned.
 Cross-listed as EDUC 1300.
 Only one of the cross-listed courses can be taken for credit.
 (RW)

 PSYC 2301.
 General Psychology.
 (3-0-3).
-Survey of major topics in psychology.
-Introduces the study of behavior and the factors that determine and affect behavior.
+General Psychology is a survey of the major psychological topics, theories and approaches to the scientific study of behavior and mental processes.
 (RW)

 PSYC 2306.
 Human Sexuality.
 (3-0-3).
-Study of the psychological, sociological, and physiological aspects of human sexuality.
+This course will provide an overview of the broad field of human sexuality.
+Topics will be covered from various perspectives - biological, sociological, anthropological, etc., but will focus primarily on the psychological perspective.
+The goal is for each student to learn factual, scientifically-based information that will provoke thought and contribute to his/her own decision-making on sexual issues outside of the classroom.
 Cross-listed as SOCI 2306.
 Only one of the cross-listed courses can be taken for credit.
 (RW)

 PSYC 2314.
 Lifespan, Growth & Development.
 (3-0-3).
-Study of the relationship of the physical, emotional, social and mental factors of growth and development of children and throughout the lifespan.
+Life-Span Growth and Development is a study of social, emotional, cognitive and physical factors and influences of a developing human from conception to death.
 Prerequisite: PSYC 2301 or consent of instructor.
 (RW)